emerril1/Simidemic-An-Epidemic-Simulator/README.md

 By focusing on a simplified virus model, this simulation aims to provide insights into disease propagation and containment strategies, offering a foundation for understanding more complex epidemiological scenarios.

-# Project Status

-The epidemic simulator is now feature complete and more realistic than before.
-All main systems such as population modeling, infection logic, and interventions, are fully implemented and documented.
-The simulator now supports external configuration files for setting parameters such as population size, infection rate, cure rate, and simulation duration, removing the need for hardcoded values.

-Recent updates have introduced major improvements to both accuracy and usability:
-* Expanded Interventions: Vaccination, quarantine, and a new social distancing strategy using the adjust_contact_rate function let users test multiple outbreak control methods.
-* Enhanced Population Modeling: A small world network and new helper functions like assign_age_group and update provide more lifelike human interaction patterns and age-based effects.
-* Data and Visualization: The simulator now exports detailed time series, event logs, and summary reports, with visual graphs showing epidemic curves and intervention impacts.

-These additions build on the original design without changing its goals.
-The result is a more configurable, data-rich, and realistic simulator that better models how an epidemic spreads and responds to interventions.

 # Installation Instructions

 This simulation was developed using Python version 3.13.
 While this is not the absolute latest release, it was chosen to ensure compatibility with the NetworkX package.
 NetworkX is supported on Python versions 3.11 and above, making 3.13 a stable and reliable choice for this project.